Composer ImproviserTeacher

 CONTACT

-I'lana Cotton is a composer, improviser and pianist who has written extensively for acoustic chamber ensembles and choral groups.
+I'lana Cotton is a composer, improviser and pianist who has written extensively for acoustic instrumental ensembles and choral groups.
 She has also collaborated with other musicians and artists in visual and theatrical media, and has created several commissions for choreographers and poets.
+For many years a resident of the San Francisco Bay Area, she has lived in Southern Oregon since 2003.

 She began her piano studies at the age of 4, and was trained in Western classical technique and literature.
 During her middle school years, she began a life-long exploration of improvisation, which at first led to studying composition.
 Her undergraduate music study was with John Adams and Alden Jenks at the San Francisco Conservatory of Music.